ryanatkn/orc/README.md

 - fetch typesafe metadata about collections of packages and import it as typesafe JSON
 - publish a generated docs website for your collections of packages
+- import its components to view and interact with package collection metadata
 - publish metadata about your collections of packages to the web for other users and tools

 planned additions: